THE "FULL MERCURY" in Scorpio

-This morning's lunar eclipse coincides with an important culmination point in the cycle of Mercury, which in astrology represents our ability to think, connect, and make sense of the world around us.
-Soon after the eclipse, Mercury will conjoin the Sun marking the "superior conjunction" or "Full Mercury."
-This is the fruition phase of a cycle that began last January 14th when Mercury last met up with our central star smack dab in the middle of its retrograde cycle.
+Mercury conjoins the Sun today marking the "superior conjunction" or "Full Mercury," the fruition phase of a cycle that began last September 12th when Mercury last met up with our central star in the earth sign of Virgo smack dab in the middle of its retrograde cycle.

-Referred to as the inferior conjunction — or "New Mercury" — the January conjunction occurred when our trickster planet was up to his best retrograde hijinks and coincided with the planet's closest approach to Earth.
+Referred to as the inferior conjunction — or "New Mercury" — the September conjunction occurred when our trickster planet was up to his best retrograde hijinks and coincided with the planet's closest approach to Earth.
 Akin to a New Moon, the inferior conjunction is the starting point in Mercury's cycle, when the seeds of mercurial intent are planted in our lives.
 The cycle's peak, however, does not occur then, but two months later, at the next conjunction with Mercury in direct motion and moving at a full "quicksilver" speed.
-And this synapse-firing high point is where we are right now, conjunct a lunar eclipse to boot.
+And this synapse-firing high point is where we are right now.

 There are 47 days between the Full Mercury and its next retrograde station (April 28th).
 So we are at a special stretch of time when we experience the greatest Mercurial momentum.
 At the Full Mercury, we reap the rewards gleaned from the reflection and review we completed when Mercury was in retrograde motion and a new cycle began.
 Although with one serious caveat, Mercury conjunct an eclipse, which suggests this momentum will be folded into the chaos that is often apparent during eclipse time.
 So while those synapses are indeed firing away, it's a good time to exercise caution in the areas of life Mercury rules: commmunication, transportation, electrical equipment and any kind of commercial transactions.